Rimberse/Algorithms-and-Data-Structures/algorithms/sorting/README.md

 ## Note

-Each sorting algorithm is implemented using a simple and concise exercise to demonstrate its functionality and resulting output.
+Each sorting algorithm is implemented by solving a simple and concise problem to demonstrate its functionality and resulting output.